Discover

 Interior of the library

-Aside from the unique character of the building the location is also home to a community mosaic art design, which decorates the pavement in front of the library.
 This public art was created in 2006 through a series of workshops hosted by ‘Mosaic Art’ with hundreds of school children and local community members.
-The project bought together people of all areas, culture and backgrounds to create a pictorial record of past and present experiences in South Norwood.
-Passers by can enjoy the heritage treasure map which contains many clues about the history of the area.
+The project brought together people of all areas, cultures and backgrounds to create a pictorial record of past and present experiences in South Norwood.
+Passers-by can enjoy the heritage treasure map which contains many clues about the history of the area.

 Mosaic on the front pavement of the library created 2006